-The forest is accessible on foot by the loop path, with views of the waterfall at the southern end of the trail.
+The forest is accessible on foot by a gravel path, with views of the waterfall at the southern end of the trail.

 There may be restrictions on access to parts of the forest from time to time due to forest operations so pay attention to safety signage.